paulmsmith/paulsmith.site/src/content/posts/govuk-flow-diagrams-figma.md

 - Sending or receiving an email
 - Speaking to somebody in person or on the phone

+In this Figma file I've added icons with optional labels which can be dragged into the flow to indicate common scenarios.

 {% video {
   width: '852',
   height: '480',